learn-co-curriculum/react-hooks-tdd-writing-unit-tests-lab/README.md

 Since you'll be _writing_ the tests, this lesson doesn't have any tests for you to run to check your implementation.
-You can see both the completed tests and the working solution in the solution branch of this repository.
+You can see both the completed tests and the working solution in the [solution branch][solution] of this repository.

 ## Resources